-Non-working wireless describes numbers assigned to wireless customer equipment, but which are not yet working.
+Non-Working wireless describes numbers assigned to wireless customer equipment, but which are not yet working.
 These numbers are considered a sub-category of assigned numbers.
 For example, wireless carriers sometimes pre-package a cellular telephone with an assigned telephone number for sale to customers.
 Although the number is assigned, it will remain inactive until a customer purchases the telephone.
-Only one company reported 24,000 assigned numbers in the non-working wireless category for the 510 area code.
-While the quantity of non-working wireless numbers reported generally is low, this sub-category of assigned numbers could increase because there are no restrictions on the number of days that a wireless company can hold these numbers, causing many numbers to remain idle for an unspecified period of time.
-The CPUC should consider several options to improve inventory management of non-working wireless numbers.
-One option is for the CPUC to require companies to return these numbers to the unassigned category after 45 days (similar to the requirement the CPUC has established for reserved numbers).
-Therefore, additional numbers would be freed for re-assignment.
-Since prepackaged equipment with non-working assigned numbers is often located in various retail outlets, another option is for the CPUC to require companies to maintain inventory records of all such retail/wholesale equipment with the associated numbers assigned and to require regular (weekly/monthly) updating of these inventory records.
-In addition, the CPUC should continue to monitor non-working wireless numbers in the near term to track compliance with staff's recommendations.
+There are no non-working wireless numbers reported for this area code.
+While the quantity of non-working wireless numbers reported generally is low, this sub-category of assigned numbers could increase because there are no restrictions on the number of days that a wireless company can hold these numbers, causing numbers to remain idle for an unspecified period.

+The CPUC should consider several options to improve inventory management of nonworking wireless numbers.
+One option is for the unassigned category after 180 days (similar to the requirement the FCC has established for reserved numbers).
+This would free additional numbers for re-assignment.
+Since pre-packaged equipment with non-working assigned numbers is often located in various retail outlets, another option is for the CPUC to require companies to maintain inventory records of all such retail/wholesale equipment with the associated numbers assigned, and to require regular (weekly/monthly) updating of these inventory records.

-Recommendations For Treatment of Non-Working Wireless
+Recommendations for Treatment of Non-Working Wireless

-- Non-working wireless numbers should be treated as reserved numbers and limited to 45 days, after which they should be treated as available for assignment to customers. - Companies should be required to maintain and update regularly the inventory records of all equipment assigned non-working wireless numbers along with the number assigned and submit such records to the CPUC upon request. - The CPUC should continue to monitor non-working wireless numbers in the near term by reviewing future utilization filings and include this category of numbers in any audits conducted of wireless carrier number use.
+- Non-working wireless numbers should be treated as reserved numbers and limited to 180 days, after which they should become available for assignment to customers. - Companies should be required to maintain and update regularly the inventory records of all equipment assigned non-working wireless numbers along with the number assigned, and to submit such records to the CPUC upon request. - The CPUC should continue to monitor non-working wireless numbers in the near term by reviewing future utilization filings, and should include this category of numbers in any audits conducted of wireless carrier number use.